STUDENT OUTREACH SERVICES (SOS)

-Students who receive discipilinary referrals related to substance use and/or possession are required to have a comprehensive substance use assessment by a Licensed Substance Use Counselor.
-QACPS has FREE counselors for this service, however if parents should want a private provider to assess their child then they are responsble for paying for it and any recomended treatment.
+Students who receive disciplinary referrals related to substance use and/or possession are required to have a comprehensive substance use assessment by a Licensed Substance Use Counselor.
+QACPS has FREE counselors for this service, however if parents should want a private provider to assess their child then they are responsible for paying for it and any recommended treatment.

 - Parents concerned that their child may be using substances can also request a FREE assessment.

 - Student Assistance Programs can refer a student.